-Who can lead the United States out of the morass of its plummeting morality, its insecure economy and the increasing tensions in its society?
-As the world's superpower prepares to select a President, how would our Savior respond?
-How should faithful Christians respond?
-And how should we view the election process itself?
+Who can lead us out of the morass of our plummeting morality, our insecure economy, and the increasing tensions in our society?
+As the United States prepares to select a President, how would our Savior respond?

-From the beginning, human beings have tried to rule themselves without God's direct leadership.
+From the beginning, mankind has tried to rule himself without God's direct leadership.
 Most professing Christians do not even realize what Jesus Christ has to do with government.
-For they have been told far more about the "little Lord Jesus, away in a manger" than they have about the biblical Jesus Christ who is now at the right hand of God in heaven (Acts 7:55–56).
+For they have been told far more about the "little Lord Jesus, away in a manger," than they have about the biblical Jesus Christ who is now standing at the right hand of God in heaven (Acts 7:55–56).
 The real Christ will soon return in majestic glory as the literal King of kings over the entire earth!
 To most people, this Jesus is unknown.

-Remember, very few professing Christians realize that Jesus' gospel was about a coming world government.
+Remember, very few professing Christians realize that Jesus' gospel was about world government.
 One of the most clever, Satanic deceptions ever spread is that Jesus Christ's message was principally about Himself.
-The starting point of true Christianity is accepting the shed blood of Jesus Christ (Romans 5:8–11) after truly—and this is too infrequently mentioned—repenting of sin (Acts 2:38–39).
+The starting point of true Christianity is accepting the shed blood of Jesus Christ after truly repenting (seldom mentioned elsewhere!) of sin.
 However, Jesus' main message—the gospel He preached—centered on world government and the willingness of each human to genuinely surrender to God and eventually become part of His divine Family.
-This divine government will soon rule over this entire earth (Revelation 12:5)!
+This divine government will soon rule over this entire earth!